cucapra/pollen/README.md

 ### Odgi

-Installing odgi [via bioconda](https://odgi.readthedocs.io/en/latest/rst/installation.html#bioconda) seems to be the most straightforward option.
-If you instead [compile odgi from source](https://odgi.readthedocs.io/en/latest/rst/installation.html#building-from-source), you will need to [edit your python path](https://odgi.readthedocs.io/en/latest/rst/binding/usage.html) in order to use the python bindings.
+We recommend that you build odgi from source, as described [here][odgi-from-source].
+To check that this worked, run `odgi` from the command line.

+Some parts of Pollen presently use odgi's Python bindings.
+You will need to edit your PYTHONPATH, as explained [here][odgi-pythonpath], to enable this.
-To verify that odgi is installed and the python bindings are working, open up a python shell and try `import odgi`.
-If this works, move on to the next section.
+To verify that this worked, open up a Python shell and try `import odgi`.

-We have encountered two gotchas when installing odgi: a version clash with python, and an issue with odgi's memory manager.
-Below we describe what we think is a complete installation of odgi that addresses both of these issues.

-1. Check your python version with `python --version`.
-We use python 3.9.12 for the rest of this example.
-2. Run `mkdir odgi-py; cd odgi-py`.
-3. Download the appropriate tarball (in this example, it will have `py39` in its name) from [bioconda][].
-4. Untar it, and run `ls lib/python3.9/site-packages/` to ensure that `odgi.cpython*.so` is there.
-If it is elsewhere, make note of the location and substitute in the next step.
-5. Add this to your `PYTHONPATH` with `export PYTHONPATH=<full path to odgi-py>/lib/python3.9/site-packages/`.
-6. Preload `jemalloc`: explore under `/usr/lib/x86_64-linux-gnu/` to ensure that `libjemalloc.so.2` is there.
-If it is not, search under `/lib/x86_64-linux-gnu/` and substitute in the next step.
-7. Run `export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libjemalloc.so.2`.
-8. Open up a python shell and try `import odgi`.
+If it succeeds quietly, great!
+If it segfaults, try the preload step explained [here][odgi-preload].

 ### Pollen